code-qtzl/artic-catalog/README.md

 Veiw Demo: https://artic-catalog-plus-9k2d.vercel.app/

 > [!NOTE]
-> Since this project uses Anthropic's API.
-Things can get price real quick with queries to the Chat assistant.
-So you will need some credentials, but no worries I'm happy to share!
-Just send me a message here, a.a.zepeda003[@]gmail.com
+> Since this project uses Anthropic’s API, things can get pricey real quick with queries to the chat assistant.
+You’ll need some credentials, but no worries, I’m happy to share!
+Just send me a message at a.a.zepeda003[@]gmail.com.

 <div align="center">
   <img src="img/home-lightdark-mode.gif" alt="Artic Catalog Preview" width="600"/>